Anthony Martial is a French footballer who plays as a striker. Find out more about Anthony in our in-depth biography

 Anthony signed a three-year contract with Monaco and he made his debut as a substitute for Radamel Falcao against FC Nantes in November 2013.

-He made his mark on his full debut when Martial scored his first goal in a 2-0 win against Rennes in front of the Monaco supporters at their Stade Louis II stadium.
+Martial made his mark on his full debut when he scored his first goal in a 2-0 win against Rennes in front of the Monaco supporters at their Stade Louis II stadium on 30 November 2013.

 Given his impressive performances despite his relative in experience as an 18-year-old, Monaco opted to hand Martial a five-year contract extension in January 2014.